mikko-ahonen/mikko-ahonen.github.io/_posts/2026-06-28-transformation.md

 We often talk about LLMs in terms of *reasoning* and *generation*.
 I have found it more helpful to think in terms of transformations and semantic layers.
-Perhaps this is obvious, but there appears to be a general principle that I have not found explicitly expressed elsewhere.
+Perhaps this is obvious, but there appears to be a general principle that I have not found explicitly expressed elsewhere:

 > *The transformations available to a system are bounded by the semantics explicitly represented
 > in its internal model.*